Living well with dementia

-Hospice of the Valley is building a Dementia Care and Education Campus to care for people living with all types and all stages of dementia.
+Hospice of the Valley’s innovative Dementia Care and Education Campus cares for people living with all types and all stages of dementia.
 We provide education and support from the time of diagnosis through the hospice journey.
-Located in central Phoenix at 44th Street and Indianola Avenue, this innovative resource provides full-spectrum care and support for family members.
-In addition to an Assisted Living Center and a dementia Hospice Inpatient Home, it will also feature an inter-generational Adult Center that promotes meaningful interaction with preschoolers in the adjacent Child Center.
-The Community Education Center brings together people from all walks of life, from healthcare professionals—physicians, nurses, social workers, physical and occupational therapists, as well as professional and family caregivers to share best practices.
-The center will also help train a dementia care workforce for the future.
+Located in central Phoenix at 44th Street and Indianola Avenue, this vital community resource provides full-spectrum care to patients and compassionate support to family members.

 Our comprehensive, multi-purpose dementia campus will support patients, their caregivers, healthcare providers, students, volunteers, neighbors and the community.
 As one of the top ten states with elderly populations, Arizona’s fourth leading cause of death is Alzheimer’s and other dementias.
 By 2025, more than 200,000 Arizonans will have Alzheimer’s —increasing by more than half from today.

 As the incidence of dementia grows, so does the need for expanded services to care for patients at all stages of the condition and to help stressed family caregivers.
-This innovative Dementia Care and Education Campus is a natural extension of Hospice of the Valley’s internationally recognized educational and professional development programs focused on enhancing quality of life for those living with dementia and sharing knowledge with those interested in careers involving dementia care.
+This Campus is a natural extension of Hospice of the Valley’s internationally recognized educational and professional development programs focused on enhancing quality of life for those living with dementia and providing training to help our whole community live well with dementia.

-- An Adult Day Club to engage people living with dementia in stimulating and joyful activity.
+- The Adult Day Club engages people living with dementia in stimulating and joyful activity.
 Members also enjoy intergenerational activities with youngsters in the adjacent Child Center.

-- An Education Center with a conference room for up to 100 guests and a café for community and campus visitors.
-The center also will include a model patient room to teach care.
+- Our Education Center has a conference room that accommodates up to 100 guests, plus a café for community and campus visitors.
+There is also a model patient room to teach caregiver skills.